 The soccer-to-basketball change was immediate, and the science behind it makes sense.
 Particularly, adding bumps to a smooth-surfaced ball to induce friction; subsequently, slowing the ball down and/or creating a ball ideal for players to grip.
 Moreover, a player can effectively handle the ball without fear of losing control whether passing or shooting to the intended target.

-The changes around number of players on-court, center-jump after a made basket, and induction of the 3-point line were certainly momentous factors.
-Factors to produce organization between the competing players/teams in a concentrated space.
+The changes around the number of players on-court, center-jump after a made basket, and induction of the 3-point line were certainly momentous factors.
+Factors to produce continuity between the competing players/teams in a concentrated space.
 In the end, the results have yielded a game enjoyable to players and spectators.

-In addition to the above changes, today’s equipment and apparel is light-years from inventor Dr. James Naismith.
+Today’s equipment and apparel is light-years removed from the game’s inventor and the original game plan.
 Players want to maximize their ability to get-off-the-floor and be quick (lateral and unilateral) yet remain comfortable and protected during play.
-Consequently, the technological advances to shoes, socks, shorts, shirts/uniforms have been immense over the last 3 decades.
+Consequently, the technological advances to shoes, socks, shorts, shirts/uniforms have been immense over the last three decades.
 Advances with the premise to not only regulate a player’s movement and temperature but monitor a player’s heart rate and brain activity so coaches can effectively assess “internal and external” factors affecting players throughout the course of the game.

-In sum, the game has significantly changed over its 125-year history.
-A game comprised of science, technology, engineering, and mathematical components.
-Subsequently, a game that has transformed over time with the intent to establish continuity, structure, and at times, rapid play.
+The game has significantly changed over its 125-year history.
+A game with science, technology, engineering, and mathematical components.
+Yet a game that has transformed by prescribing to a more rapid, 1-on-1 style of play.
 What will the next 125 years look like?